sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

 authentication because disclosure could lead to unauthorized use/abuse of device functionality.

-The proper implementation of authorization and authentication schemes as described in Sections
-A. and B. of this appendix will generally assure confidentiality.
+The proper implementation of authorization and authentication schemes as described in Sections A and B of this appendix will generally ensure confidentiality.
 However, manufacturers should evaluate and assess whether this is the case during their threat modeling and other risk management activities and make any appropriate changes to their medical device systems to ensure appropriate confidentiality controls are in place.